Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Don't actually do this, but you can abuse the dynamic linker, [dyld](https://www.unix.com/man-page/osx/1/dyld/).

 > The dynamic linker uses the following environment variables.
 They affect any program that uses the dynamic linker.
+>
 > **DYLD_FALLBACK_LIBRARY_PATH**
-> It is used as the default location for libraries not found in their install path.
+> &nbsp;&nbsp;It is used as the default location for libraries not found in their install path.
 By default, it is set to `$(HOME)/lib:/usr/local/lib:/lib:/usr/lib.`

 When resolution fails for `/usr/local/Cellar/glib/2.56.1/lib/libglib-2.0.0.dylib`, dyld will search for the leaf name `libglib-2.0.0.dylib` under each of those fallback library paths.